singleballplay/picam/README.md

 If you have previously downloaded the Raspbian Stretch image, from about a year ago, you will need to download this new image and config the picam again.
 I'll be working on a more seemless way to upgrade in the future.
 This version should support the Raspberry Pi 4 now.

+# OBS Sources

+To add them as sources in OBS I recommend adding the GStreamer plugin (https://github.com/fzwoch/obs-gstreamer) for the best results and configuration.
+While you can use the VLC or Media sources, they introduce too much latency to be usable and should be avoided.

+## Windows

+Download the obs-gstreamer.zip file from the latest release https://github.com/fzwoch/obs-gstreamer/releases and unzip it.
+Copy the obs-gstreamer.dll file in the windows folder to the plugins directory of OBS.

+For Windows installations, the GStreamer MinGW 64-bit runtime is required and can be downloaded from the GStreamer website. https://gstreamer.freedesktop.org/data/pkg/windows/1.18.5/mingw/gstreamer-1.0-mingw-x86_64-1.18.5.msi

+After installing the package, you will need to edit the Windows PATH environment variable for the OBS plugin to be able to find the necessary files.
+Assuming a default installation you should be able to add c:\gstreamer\1.0\mingw\bin to the user or system PATH variable.

+## Additional Notes

+If using a Logitech Brio/4K Pro, keep the exposure_auto setting at or below 200 to achieve full 60fps, use the gain setting instead to brighten up the image.
+Brightness and contrast can also do a bit there but don't over do those.
+On a USB 2.0 system the resolution is limited to 1280x720, if plugging into a USB 3.0+ port you should be able to run higher resolutions.
+You can use the zoom and pan/tilt settings to get closer if necessary and move the where the center is if zoomed in.

+If you are using a C920 for displays, consider bumping the exposure_auto setting to 300 or 400 to reduce the scan line effect and reduce the gain setting to compensate for the additional brightness.
+Play around with what works best.

+Consider running secondary cameras at a lower resolution if you are going to be composing them into a 1080p or 720p feed.
+That will save on bandwidth and CPU/GPU in the composition software like OBS.
+Again, play with it depending on the power of the streaming machine.

 # Install From Scratch

 ## Install Raspbian